iainquayle/T10G2/README.md

 How to run the calculator using the command line:

 1- Open your command line
-2- Use the command "cd location of CalculatorGUI.java"* to move to the directory where you saved the code 3- Compile the code using the command "javac CalculatorGUI.java" 4- Run the code by using the command "java CalculatorGUI" 5- Follow on-screen instructions
+2- Use the command "cd location of CalculatorGUI"* to move to the directory CalculatorGUI 3- Compile the code using the command "javac *.java" 4- Run the code by using the command "java engine.CalculatorGUI" 5- Follow on-screen instructions

-*Do not simply write "location of Calculator.java", write the directory of your Calculator.java file.
+*Do not simply write "location of CalculatorGUI", write the directory of your Calculator.java file.

 How to train the Neural Netwrok using an IDE*: